 Once the handshake is complete and the connection has successfully been made, the stream should be ready to go.
 This process is complex, but the technology is designed to make the transport very quick.

 There are several benefits of streaming with RTMP ingest.
 First, it ensures easy access to encoders.
 RTMP encoders are relatively inexpensive and simple to set up.

 Additionally, RTMP ingest can be used on any channel set up to receive it from any location in the world.
 It does not require that the location (IP address) of the encoder be known as long as the channel is set up beforehand.
 With RTMP ingest, you can test your event from one location and then move at any time to an event venue without requiring delays or changes to the CDN channel setup.
 RTMP test links allow you to ensure you are ready to go live.

 Another benefit of RTMP ingest is that when combined with HLS, it yields the lowest latency possible.

 RTMP Ingest vs. RTMP Streaming

-RTMP ingest is used with modern live streaming platforms, like Dacast, that use HLS streaming with an HTML5 video player.
+RTMP ingest is used with modern live streaming platforms, like Dacast, that use an HTML5 video player.
 RTMP streaming, on the other hand, was designed by Adobe to work with its Flash video player.

 Smartphones and tablets are much more easily accessible than a laptop, computer, or smart TV, and today, the majority of streaming is done on mobile devices.
-If software engineers didn’t develop a streaming method and video player that is compatible with mobile live streaming, the online video industry may not have developed to what it is today.
+If software engineers hadn’t developed a streaming method and video player that is compatible with mobile live streaming, the online live video streaming industry may not have developed to what it is today.